 Configure your resource

-Read the previous chapter to .
+Read the previous chapter to create a new resource.
 In order for your resource to truly become a Sylius Resource, you will need to configure a couple of things.

 Implement the Resource interface